nicomadev/test-adr/accepted/0001-use-architecture-decision-record.md

 - Plain markdown files in a GitHub repository
   - No additional cost
   - Basic navigation sidebar in GitHub code tab
-- Markdown files in a Jekyll site, hosted in GitHub Pages
+- Markdown files in a Jekyll site hosted in GitHub Pages
   - Nice look and feel (customizable theme)
   - No additional cost
   - Requires GitHub action to publish